awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

                 </intent-filter>
             </activity>

       #.
 Update the :code:`onCreate` function of your :code:`AuthenticatorActivity` to call :code:`AWSMobileClient`.
 This component provides the functionality to resume a signed-in authentication session.
-It makes a network call to retrieve the AWS credentials that allow users to access your AWS resources and registers a callback for when that transaction completes.
+It makes a network call to retrieve the AWS credentials that allow users to access your AWS resources and registers a callback for when that transaction is complete.

          If the user is already signed in, the app switches to the :code:`NextActivity`.
-If not signed in, the user is presented with the AWS Mobile configurable sign-in UI.
-Once authenticated, the app continues to the :code:`NextActivity`.
+If the user isn't signed in, the user is presented with the AWS Mobile configurable sign-in UI.
+After the user is authenticated, the app continues to the :code:`NextActivity`.

          .. code-block:: java